Hasnain1385/VDMS/README.md

 5. Once installed, run `BismillahMotors.exe` to start the application
 6. Access the application at http://localhost:5000

+*or just run the exe prebuild in /dist/app.exe*

 ### Linux Deployment
 1. Download `BismillahMotors_Linux.zip`
 2. Extract the zip file: